Open-MBEE/exec-ve/README.md

   "ems": "hostnameurl"
 }
 ```
-6.
+6. In the angular-mms directory, run:
   * _grunt_ :  to build and bundle the app in development mode.
 The final artifact will be available in the dist folder.
   * _grunt release-build_ :  to build and bundle the app in production mode.
 The final artifact will be available in the dist folder.
   * _grunt server_ : to build and bundle the app in development mode.
 This will also launch a web server at localhost:9000 for serving static resources from dist folder and a proxy server for any other resources with path starting with /alfresco.
 This allows us to test with real service endpoints defined in `angular-mms-grunt-servers.json`.
 The default server is opencaeuat.
   * _grunt server:a_ : "a" is the key from the angular-mms-grunt-servers.json.
-Its value is the server's base url that you would like to the proxy to forward requests to
+Its value is the server's base url that you would like the proxy to forward requests to.
-  * _grunt release_ : to build and bundle the app in production mode as well as launching the web server locally and a proxy as mentioned above
+  * _grunt release_ : to build and bundle the app in production mode as well as launching a web server locally and a proxy.
   * _grunt release:a_ : same thing as above but with a different server's url that you want.
-Make sure that "a" exists in the angular-mms-grunt-servers.json
+Make sure that "a" exists in the angular-mms-grunt-servers.json.
-  * _grunt deploy_ : to build and bundle the app in production modes, generate documentation and publish to the final artifact to Artifactory
+  * _grunt deploy_ : to build and bundle the app in production modes, generate documentation and publish the final artifact to Artifactory.
   * _grunt test_ : to run unit tests

-7. (optional) _grunt clean_ - deletes dist and build folders

 For more information, please consult the Gruntfile.js and the links at the bottom.